nodeintegration/denv/README.md

 # denv (docker environment)

+## Requirements
+  - Docker installed and running with your intended user in the docker group (ie you can run docker commands as your intended user)
+## Requirements (optional)
+  - yq (python yq, basically jq for yaml) If this is not installed in the current path, it will process .denv.yml config using yq within the denv container

 ## How it works?
 These images give you a nice wrapper to run arbitrary commands as well as all of the nodeintegration/denv-\* image commands inside a container as if it was a local binary
 ```